 In accordance with the UK Corporate Governance Code, all directors will be submitting themselves for re-election at the 2018 Annual General Meeting.
 The Board is satisfied that each director is qualified for re-election by virtue of their skills, experience and contribution to the Board.

-- Long term incentives to include flexibility around performance conditions measured over a period of at least three years.
+- Long term incentives now includes flexibility around performance conditions measured over a period of at least three years.
 These may in future include both the current financial metrics of growth in earnings per share (EPS) and relative total shareholder return (TSR), and non-financial metrics selected to promote the long term success of the Group.
 The committee would consult with the Group’s major shareholders before making any significant change to the measures used during the life of the new policy

-- Greater clarity in our approach to setting the remuneration of new executive directors.
+- Greater clarity is now applied in our approach to setting the remuneration of new executive directors.
 This may include the timing and measures used for incentive awards made in the first year of appointment, depending on the timing of appointment, or setting salaries at a level to allow future salary progression to reflect performance in the role

 Remuneration linked to strategy

-Prioritising long term shareholder value – a large proportion ofthe executive directors’ remuneration is payable in shares.
+Prioritising long term shareholder value – a large proportion of the executive directors’ remuneration is payable in shares.
 Half of the total annual performance-related bonus is awarded as deferred shares, to be held for a period of three years and subject to recovery and withholding provisions.
 Awards under the LTIP are also made in shares, further aligning the interests of our executive directors with those of our shareholders.
 Awards granted under the LTIP are subject to an additional two year holding period following the vesting of awards.

 Balance – we assess performance through a balanced range of measures to ensure we cover all aspects of our executive directors’ performance.